-Protein plays a role in virtually everything that goes on in your body.
-Protein in your blood transports oxygen throughout your body.
+It plays a role in virtually everything that goes on in your body.
+In your blood, it transports oxygen throughout your body.
 It builds and repairs tissue (including muscle tissue) and makes enzymes, hormones, and other body chemicals.
-Protein is a fundamental building block of bones, muscle, cartilage, organs, skin, blood, hair, and nails.
+It is also a fundamental building block of bones, cartilage, organs, skin, blood, hair, and nails.

 The antibodies our bodies use to ward off disease and infection are made of protein, as are the enzymes that read the genetic information in our DNA to make new molecules.
-Messenger proteins transmit signals between cells, tissue, and organs, and transport proteins carry atoms and small molecules throughout the body.
+Messenger protein molecules transmit signals between cells, tissue, and organs, and transport protein molecules carry atoms and small molecules throughout the body.

 What Are The Benefits Of Dietary Protein?

-You probably associate high protein intakes with people trying to gain muscle.
+You probably associate high-protein eating with people trying to gain mass.
 And that's because it works!
-High-protein diets, in combination with resistance training and adequate calories, have been shown repeatedly to help athletes add or retain muscle mass.
+Diets that are rich in high-protein foods, in combination with resistance training, have been shown repeatedly to help athletes add or retain lean mass.

 However, diets that include moderate or high-protein foods have plenty of other advantages.
 For one, as Jose Antonio, Ph.D., writes in the article "3 Myths about High-Protein Diets Debunked," "It's very difficult to get fat if the only thing you overfeed on is protein."

-Protein-rich diets can also help you lose unwanted weight.
-"Not only will this extra protein help you build more lean muscle mass, but it will also diminish your appetite, making you less apt to cave in to cravings," says Antonio.
-"Protein can help you lose weight because of its ability to act as a potent thermogenic agent.
-That means your body burns more calories digesting protein than it takes to digest an identical amount of carbohydrate and fat."
+High-protein diets can also help you lose unwanted weight.
+"Not only will this extra protein help you build more lean muscle mass, but it will also diminish your appetite, making you less apt to cave in to cravings," says Jose Antonio, Ph.D. "[It] can help you lose weight because of its ability to act as a potent thermogenic agent.
+That means your body burns more calories digesting protein foods than it takes to digest an identical amount of carbohydrate and fat."

 How Much Protein Do I Need?